 This is the most common form of depression, and it’s usually the first type that people think of when they hear the word “depression.”

 People with a major depressive disorder feel sad, empty or anxious more days than not for at least two weeks.
 They may also have physical symptoms such as headaches, trouble sleeping or eating too much or too little.
 People with this condition may also lose interest in things they used to enjoy and have thoughts of death or suicide.

 People with a major depressive disorder often experience a chemical imbalance — they have too much serotonin or other neurotransmitters in their brains.
 This imbalance causes them to feel down, tired and unmotivated.

 Can a bored and restless person ever bear to be alone?

 The Sanskrit term for solitude is ekānta.
-By solitude, I do not mean that you live in a remote place but have access to TV, books, internet and the rest of it.
+By solitude, I do not mean that you live in a remote place but have access to TV, books, the internet and the rest of it.
 By solitude, I mean that you are just by yourself.
-You in your own company.
+You, in your own company, in your own life.

 The only person you have to talk to you is you, the only person you have to listen to is you, the only person around is you.
 The only object of engagement for your mind is you.
 When you are bored, you go back to yourself and when you are happy, you share it with yourself.

 During the practice of ekānta, you do not even see others, let alone meet them or talk to them.
 The only person you get to see is you.